skarfacegc/FlowTrack/README.markdown

     - Long term RRD graphs
     - Add index support to the schema definitions
     - Update styling  (currently using a stock theme-roller)
+- **Future**
+    - IPFIX support  (Net::Flow supports it, I just don't have an easy IPFIX source.
+Gonna look at Yaf at some pt)